telling, relating, narrative, story

 Engage the world through stories.

-Director: Dr. Thomas Kinnahan, Department of English
+Director: Dr. Thomas Kinnahan, English

 Interpret, analyze, and respond to narratives in many forms, including literature, film, and other media.
 Learn how narrative techniques are used in multiple disciplines.
 Develop writing, research, presentation, and critical thinking skills to foster effective communication in a variety of academic and professional fields.